wsugiarto/Obsidian-Vault/LeetCode/Notes.md

 			- Standard sliding window of moving l and r at the end, then comparing to prev averages
 			- The optimization here is that averages can be compared with just sums, dont average (divide by k) until the return just compare sums
 		- [Longest Substring Without Repeating Characters](https://leetcode.com/problems/longest-substring-without-repeating-characters/)
-			- Use the set to track the repeating charactes
+			- Use the set to track the repeating characters
 			- while loop is while r < len(s)
 				- if condition breaks and l < r
 					- increment r  and remove from the tracking set